-When you enter into a contract, you expect all parties to be honest and upfront.
+When you enter into a contract, you expect all parties to be honest.
 But if false or misleading information was shared – even unintentionally – it could amount to misrepresentation, and that can have serious legal and financial consequences.

-In this article, we explain what misrepresentation means in contract law, the different types to look out for, and how they might affect your business agreements.
+Whether an untrue statement amounts to a misrepresentation for legal purposes can be a complex issue and may result in court action if it causes loss to the party on the receiving end of it.
 If you're concerned about the terms of a contract or suspect a misrepresentation, our commercial law solicitors are here to help you understand your rights and options.

 Jump to: